 If you do not want to wear the mala, keep the rudraksha mala in the storage bag supplied by us and place it in a special, clean and preferably sacred space.
 Keep the mala off the ground and incense the mala especially if it is not used for a long time.

+The mala's are ethically and sustainably produced in Bali.
 The production offers a large number of jobs to the local population.
-The employees receive not only a fair salary, they also share 10% of the profit.
+Employees receive not only a fair salary, they also share 10% of the profit.

-The process is sustainable and fair, from the planting of the Eleacarpus (Rudraksha) trees on sustainable plantations in Southeast Asia, the harvesting of the Rudrakshas, and the manufacture of handmade jewelry.
+The process is sustainable and fair, from the planting of the Eleacarpus (Rudraksha) trees on sustainable plantations in Southeast Asia and the harvesting of the Rudrakshas to the manufacture of handmade jewelry.
 It is important to note that the Rudraksha trees donate new Rudraksha's every season and that no trees are lost for making the Malas.